What Is State Unemployment Insurance Tax?

 * 2026 wage base not yet confirmed as of December 2025; 2025 figure shown.
 Visit your state's Department of Labor for the latest information.

-- Iowa significantly lowered its wage base from $39,500 to $20,400 following legislative changes establishing new rate tables
+- Iowa dropped its wage base significantly, from $39,500 to $20,400, after legislative changes established new rate tables.

-- New York employers benefit from the state paying off its federal UI loan, eliminating the Interest Assessment Surcharge and saving approximately $100 per employee in 2026
+- New York paid off its federal UI loan, eliminating the Interest Assessment Surcharge and saving employers roughly $100 per employee in 2026.

-- California remains on its highest rate schedule ("F") with a 15% solvency surcharge, contributing to elevated employer costs
+- California remains on its highest rate schedule (“F”) with a 15% solvency surcharge, keeping employer costs elevated.

-- New Jersey transitions from Column D to Column C rates (0.5% – 5.8%) effective July 2025, providing employer relief
+- New Jersey transitions from Column D to Column C rates (0.5% to 5.8%) as of July 2025, giving employers some relief.

-- Colorado, Connecticut, Delaware, Kansas, Nevada all increased wage bases for 2026
+- Colorado, Connecticut, Delaware, Kansas, and Nevada all increased their wage bases for 2026.

-How to Register Your Startup as a New Employer
+How Do You Register as a New Employer?

-Before you can file and pay SUI taxes, you must register your business with each state's unemployment insurance agency.
-If you have employees working in multiple states, you'll need separate registrations for each state.
+Before you can file and pay SUI taxes, you need to register with each state’s unemployment insurance agency.
+If you have employees working in multiple states, that means separate registrations for every state.

-- Visit your state's Department of Labor website or unemployment agency portal
+- Go to your state’s Department of Labor website or unemployment agency portal.

-Some states require you to register before you make your first hire.
-Check your state's requirements at the U.S. Department of Labor's state directory before posting job listings.
+Some states require registration before you make your first hire.
+Check your state’s requirements at the U.S. Department of Labor’s state directory before posting job listings.

 Employers typically file and pay SUI taxes quarterly.
-Due dates fall on the last day of the month following each calendar quarter:
+Here are the standard deadlines:

 | Quarter | Period | Due Date |